alichtner/nordstrom_flask/README.md

 ![](static/resources/form.png)

 7. In the `titanic.html` file, add the following code.
+This creates our webform, labels the inputs so we can grab them later and implements the `predict` button that sends the form to the `/titanic` flask route.`
 ```html
             <!-- The web form goes here -->
             <form action="/titanic" method="post" id="titanic_predict">